oumnya/hallo-webui/README.md

 # About this fork

+This fork was created to provide a convenient web interface for using Hallo.
+The original code has been slightly modified to allow for more control over the generation process.

+## About colab
 ⚠️ To run the web interface, you need at least 12 GB of video memory (VRAM) and more than 12 GB of RAM. ⚠️

 Unfortunately, I was unable to create a free tier Colab notebook as there is not enough RAM available.

+## Portable version

 But you can try if you have `pro` [colab](https://colab.research.google.com/drive/1JGkftvdEksrhJbeAUnnRAZNAfZyGjP44?usp=sharing)

-If you have windows and you don't want to bother with installing biblioteks, you can download the [portable version](https://huggingface.co/daswer123/portable_webuis/resolve/main/hallo-portable.zip?download=true)
+If you have windows and you don't want to bother with installing libs, you can download the [portable version](https://huggingface.co/daswer123/portable_webuis/resolve/main/hallo-portable.zip?download=true) , unpack and launch `run.bat`

-This fork was created to provide a convenient web interface for using Hallo.
-The original code has been slightly modified to allow for more control over the generation process.
+## Screenshot

 ![image](https://github.com/daswer123/hallo-webui/assets/22278673/ebd9c9cd-9d37-4772-8d7c-edaf68dbe15b)